mathigon/textbooks/content/sequences/content.md

 ---

-When referring to sequences like this in mathematics, we often represent every term by a variable: the nth term in the sequence is `x_n`:
+When referring to sequences like this in mathematics, we often represent every term by a special variable:

     p.text-center.s-orange
       for i in [1, 2, 3, 4, 5, 6, 7]